-Guest blogger Dr Adam Makarucha tells us about real-world use cases of artificial intelligence
+We invited guest blogger Dr Adam Makarucha, from IBM, to tell us about the real-world use cases of artificial intelligence, here’s what he had to say:

 It has been the subject of sci-fi novels since Mary Shelley created the genre when she penned Frankenstein, but Artificial Intelligence (AI) is no longer stuck in the realms of fiction.
 Fortunately, at IBM we are not creating monsters – but in the IBM Systems team, we do teach machines to make independent decisions based on a variety of inputs.
 And this technology has begun a wave of business gains in all sorts of industries.